-- 1. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies at Delft University of Technology in: - "Civiele Techniek" (also at University of Twente) - "Electrical Engineering" (also at Eindhoven University of Technology and University of Twente) - "Luchtvaart- en Ruimtevaarttechniek" - "Maritieme Techniek" - "Technische Bestuurskunde" - "Technische Informatica" (also at Eindhoven University of Technology and University of Twente) - "Technische Natuurkunde" (also at Eindhoven University of Technology, University of Twente and University of Groningen) - "Technische Wiskunde" (also at Eindhoven University of Technology, University of Twente and University of Groningen) - "Werktuigbouwkunde" (also at Eindhoven University of Technology and University of Twente) as well as all students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in: - "Econometrie en Operationele Research" at Erasmus University Rotterdam, University of Amsterdam, VU University Amsterdam, University of Groningen, University of Tilburg or Maastricht University - "Technische Bedrijfskunde" at Eindhoven University of Technology, University of Twente or University of Groningen - will be admitted to the programme. - 2.
-All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies at Delft University of Technology in: - "Bouwkunde" (also at Eindhoven University of Technology) - "Industrieel Ontwerpen" (also at University of Twente)
+- 1. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies at Delft University of Technology in: - "Civiele Techniek" (also at University of Twente) - "Electrical Engineering" (also at Eindhoven University of Technology and University of Twente)

+- "Maritieme Techniek" - "Technische Bestuurskunde" - "Technische Informatica" (also at Eindhoven University of Technology and University of Twente) - "Technische Natuurkunde" (also at Eindhoven University of Technology, University of Twente and University of Groningen) - "Technische Wiskunde" (also at Eindhoven University of Technology, University of Twente and University of Groningen) - "Werktuigbouwkunde" (also at Eindhoven University of Technology and University of Twente)

-as well as all students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in:
+as well as all students possessing a certificate proving that they have successfully completed their Bachelor of will be admitted to the programme.

+Science studies in: